opoupeney/dfd/source/devguide/dfx-technology.rst

 **Easy of use**

 Setting up Node.js and developing in it is easy.
 In just a few minutes you can install Node.js and have a working webserver.
+Node.js also understands and easily consumes JSON making it easy to use JSON across your application.

 |